bhomaidan1990/HCI-Project/Interview.md

 ### 1. Interview questions about user charastaristic

-(Deng: I think 2-5 can be asked in a more comfortable way )

 1. How old are you?
 2. What is your gender?(Man - Woman - etc...)
 3. Do you need assistance in order to do your daily chores?